 The college years can be stressful for many.
 While most students cope adequately with the challenges these years bring, some students find the various pressures of life unmanageable or unbearable, and this interferes with learning.
 As faculty, teaching assistants, or staff you may encounter distressed students.Â Many of these distressed students have not sought counseling and may be unaware of the services available to them.
 Your role is an important one in identifying students who are in distress and assisting them to find the resources available to help themselves.
 The following guidelines might be useful.

-If you are concerned that an individual might pose a threat to self or others, visit the Crisis Intervention Website and/or contact the Crisis Intervention Coordinator.
+If you are concerned that an individual might pose a threat to self or others, visit the Crisis Management Website and/or contact the Crisis Intervention Coordinator.

 SIGNS INDICATING A NEED FOR REFERRAL

 - abrupt/radical changes in behavior, quality of work, or personal hygiene